When it comes to selling your puppies there are a few things to sort out first.

 So, the main criterion that I maintain in screening buyers is based on how happy I believe puppy is likely to be in their household.
 Dogs are very social animals.
 To be happy they need company and social interaction.
 To this end there are really only two types of homes that I do not knowingly send puppies to:

 - Large breeding kennels – where the puppy will be raised in a compound of wire and concrete along with other hysterically confined inmates and used primarily as a breeder in a puppy factory.

-- Homes where the owner is inactive – it has been my sad duty many times to decline the sale of my pup to older or physically disabled people who are not fit enough to exercise them every day.
+- Homes where the owner is inactive – it has been my sad duty many times to decline the sale of my pup to older or physically disabled people who are not fit enough to exercise them every day or more able bodied owners not inclined to do so.
 In such cases I suggest they get an older dog of an exercise intolerant breed such as the peke, pug and shitzu.

 Gently question the client about the kind of home they will be offering the puppy and advise them accordingly.

 The Old Normal Breeder Way: